CrazeXD/Fluxed/README.md

 # Fluxed
- A tool for computing flux for distributions through 2D shapes.
+ A tool for computing flux for distributions through ND shapes.